 C: Can you tell me a little bit about when and why you decided to pursue a degree in construction management and how you decided to go into academia?

 M: Sure.
 I started by working in manual labor in the construction industry.
 I started in construction by digging ditches.
-I worked on a retaining wall crew and we dug out the ditches for the base course.
+I worked on a retaining wall crew, and we dug out the ditches for the base course.
 Also, I ran equipment with them for a while.
-Then, while I was in college, I was working on a degree in Spanish at Texas A&M. For a while, I wanted to be a Spanish teacher.
-I was pursuing that and while I was there, I got a job for a general contractor after having been working on the subcontractor side for a few years.
+Then, while I was in college, I worked on a degree in Spanish at Texas A&M. For a while, I wanted to be a Spanish teacher.
+I was pursuing that, and while I was there, I got a job as a general contractor after working on the subcontractor side for a few years.
 I worked directly for a superintendent on a large dorm project there in College Station.
-I got super interested in learning all the nuances of all the parts and pieces of the construction project, because I had previously just seen one piece of it.
+I got super interested in learning all the nuances of all the parts and pieces of the construction project because I had previously just seen one piece of it.
 I investigated it and wanted to get a little more education.
-I ended up getting a master’s degree in construction management and went to work for a general contractor in the Dallas/Forth Worth area and did that for several years.
+I ended up getting a master’s degree in construction management and went to work for a general contractor in the Dallas/Fort Worth area and did that for several years.

-M: As far as how I got into academia or how I got interested in it after grad school, by default I ended up doing some training on projects because many times I was the only person on the project management team that was bilingual.
-We needed orientations and safety trainings and things like that in both Spanish and English.
+As far as how I got into academia or how I got interested in it after grad school, by default, I ended up doing some training on projects because, many times, I was the only person on the project management team that was bilingual.
+We needed orientations and safety training and things like that in both Spanish and English.
 When I started, I did not have all the requisite knowledge for training other people.
 It required me to really figure out how to do the things I was going to teach.
 I really liked investigating new things so I could teach others about them.